sbaik97/Pewlett-Hackard-Analysis/README.md

 * This analysis improves the access to ride-sharing service and determining the affordability for underserved neighborhoods.

+determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Then, you’ll write a report that summarizes your analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

 ## The process of project

 * Verify that PostgreSQL and pgAdmin are installed correctly.